russelljjarvis/ScienceAccess/Documentation/paper.md

 While readability tools, such as [Readable](https://www.webfx.com/tools/read-able/) and [Upgoer5](https://splasho.com/upgoer5/) currently exist to report on readability of text, they report the complexity of only a single document.
 In addition, these tools do not focus on complexity in a more academic-type context.

 To address this, we created a tool that uses a data-driven approach to provide authors with insights into the readability of the entirety of their published scholarly work with regard to other text repositories.
-The tool first quantifies existing text repositories with varying complexity, and subsequently uses this output as a reference to show how the readability of user-selected written work compares to these other known resources.
-It also shows the distribution of readability of the searched author's work.
+The tool first quantifies an existing text repository [@Soldatova:2007] with complexity shown to be comparable to that of other scientific journals [Plavén-Sigray:2017].
+The tool subsequently uses this output as a reference to show how the readability of user-selected written work compares to this source.

 Ultimately, this tool will expand upon current readability metrics by computing a more detailed and comparative look at the complexity of written text.
 We hope that this will allow scientists and other experts to better monitor the complexity of their writing relative to other text types, leading to the creation of more accessible online material.
 And perhaps more broadly contribute to an improved global communication and understanding of complex topics.